What will happen to the 2382-18?

 Will there be a shorter update 2382 exam?

 An agreement between all awarding organisations and the JIB concluded that all those sitting an exam on BS7671 should be able to understand all parts, not just the changes.
 However, centres may choose to offer update courses to those with the 2382-18 on the changes only but the examination will be the same.

 You can find some information regarding a 1 day 2382-22 Update course on our page here

 How will this effect other short courses such as the 2393, 2392, 2391 (or equivalent 2625) or 2919?

-There will be no noticeable changes to the 2391-50, 2391-51 and 2391-52.
-All questions will be BS7671 neutral meaning that any exam taken between July 2018 and January 2019 will be in line with both the 17th Edition (yellow) and 18th Edition (blue) until 1/1/19.
-After this, only the 18th Edition (blue book) will be permitted.
-This will also apply to the Guidance Note 3 book and On-Site Guide.
+All questions will be BS7671 neutral, meaning that any exam taken between 28th March 2022 and 28th September 2022 will be in line with both the 18th Edition (blue book) and 18th Edition (brown book) until 28th September 2022.
+From 28th September 2022 only the 18th Edition (brown book) is permitted.
+This also applies to the Guidance Note 3 book and On-Site Guide book.